mythology-and-legends-in-warfare

 Chronicles and Historical Narratives

-Froissart’s Chronicles, focused mainly on the Hundred Years’ War, includes episodes involving the Teutonic Knights in Prussia and the Hospitallers in the Mediterranean, portraying them as paragons of chivalric conduct.
-Such narratives helped to cement the idea that true knighthood required membership in an order or at least adherence to its ideals.
-The blending of historical fact with romanticized storytelling ensured that the orders’ cultural influence extended far beyond their actual military and political power.
+Froissart portrayed the Teutonic Knights as paragons of chivalric conduct, organizing massive expeditions known as "Reisen" that attracted knights from across Europe.
+Such narratives helped to cement the idea that true knighthood required adherence to the ideals embodied by these orders.
+The blending of historical fact with romanticized storytelling ensured that the orders' cultural influence extended far beyond their actual military and political power.
+Readers came to see the Templars, Hospitallers, and Teutonic Knights not just as organizations but as symbols of an ideal way of life.

 Core Themes: Chivalry, Faith, and Social Order